|Preparation and setting up of the citizens' committee|

 You may also wish to consult the organisations that you find here if you are looking for more information or assistance, or to share ideas on possible citizens' initiatives.

-A citizens' initiative has to be proposed by a citizens' committee composed of at least 7 EU citizens old enough to vote in European Parliament elections (18 except in Austria, where the voting age is 16) and living in at least 7 different member states.
+A citizens' initiative has to be proposed by a citizens' committee composed of at least 7 EU citizens old enough to vote in European Parliament elections (18 years old, except in Austria & Malta where the voting age is 16, and Greece where the voting age is 17) and living in at least 7 different member states.
 They do not have to be nationals of 7 different member states although they do have to hold the nationality of an EU member state.

 This committee is considered as the official "organiser" of the initiative and is responsible for managing the procedure throughout.